nus-cs2113-AY1920S2/duke/tutorials/javaFxTutorialPart3.md

 }
 ```

-We use the code in our main class just like any other control.
-Here are the steps to update the code to use the custom control in `Main.java`.
+We use the code in our duke class just like any other control.
+Here are the steps to update the code to use the custom control in `Duke.java`.

 First, add these imports:
 ```java